 7.03 Impact on archaeology/CAs/LBs or Areas of Special Character The site is located within a Countryside Conservation Area.
 This is an area of the Borough which is recognised to have a traditional agricultural landscape that is made up of a diverse matrix of small fields, hedges, copses, woods and farm ponds.
 These landscapes have considerable visual and aesthetic appeal.
 However, as agricultural practices change, and as land is taken out of agriculture, the elements which make up the character and local distinctiveness of such landscapes often come under threat.
 Policy OL15 of the Hillingdon Local Plan (November 2012) seeks to protect the landscape of Countryside Conservation areas from development and/or activities which would detract from the special character of these landscapes.
-The proposed development will incorporate a new outdoor swimming pool (with small children's pool and terraced seating/lounging areas) and a plant room, built at the base of the existing grass bank and replaces the outdoor tennis court nearest to the building.
-It also proposes a very small single storey extension to the front of the main internal plant room to create a corridor access between the indoor pool and spa area.
-This would also provide a doorway onto a spa garden, including a wooden building for a sauna; a spa pool; a covered meditation deck; a server building and seating area.
+The proposed development will incorporate a new outdoor swimming pool (with small children's pool and terraced seating/lounging areas) built at the base of the existing grass bank and replaces the outdoor tennis court nearest to the building.
+It also proposes a very small single storey extension to the front of the plant room to create a corridor access between the indoor pool and spa area.
+This would also provide a doorway onto a spa garden, including 2 wooden sauna buildings, a spa pool and seating area.
 As such it is considered that in this immediate locality there are no elements which contribute to the distinctive local character which would be adversely affected by the development.
 The proposal is therefore deemed to conform with the requirements of Policy OL15 of the Hillingdon Local Plan (November 2012).
 7.04 Airport safeguarding Not relevant to this proposal.

 7.05 Impact on the green belt The application site is located within the green belt and as such the development must be considered against relevant policy and guidance contained within the NPPF.
 The proposed development will incorporate a new outdoor swimming pool replacing an existing outdoor tennis court.
 This element is similar in scale to that previously approved.
 The proposal also includes a small extension to the existing building to provide a corridor access between the indoor pool area and the spa.
-The also has a doorway onto an outdoor Spa Garden, which would include a wooden sauna block of 5m x 5m with a height of 2.5m, a covered meditation deck of 5.65m x 3.65m with a height of 3.25m; a server of 3.1m x 1.7m with a height of 2.9m; a spa pool and seating area.
+The also has a doorway onto an outdoor Spa Garden, which would include 2 wooden sauna blocks of 5m x 5m with a height of 3.4m, a spa pool and seating area.
 This would be set against the much larger existing building.
 The proposed additions are of a relatively small scale when viewed against the back drop of much larger existing buildings and therefore the impact is deemed minimal.
 The visual impact of the development on the openness of the green belt is therefore deemed acceptable and insufficient to warrant a recommendation of refusal.
-In North Planning Committee -PART 1 - MEMBERS, PUBLIC & PRESS addition there is existing mature planting to the South West that will screen the development to a degree and a condition could to be attached to any consent requiring a full landscaping plan to be agreed with the Council in accordance with Policy OL2.
+In addition there is existing mature planting to the South West that will screen the development to a degree and a condition could to be attached to any consent requiring a full landscaping plan to be agreed with the Council in accordance with Policy OL2.
 The development is therefore considered to accord with policies OL1, OL2 and OL4 of the Hillingdon Local Plan (November 2012) and Policy 7.16 of the London Plan (2016).
 The suggested lighting is proposed to be controlled by suitable conditions.
-7.06 Environmental Impact Not relevant to this proposal.

 7.07 Impact on the character & appearance of the area As previously discussed.